By Councillor John Lyons, Independent Left

 An amazing achievement for a twelve-year-old, who will only get better.
 An All Ireland champion boxer who today became a European silver medalist.
 Fantastic.

 The tremendous success generally by Ireland’s young boxers and the enthusiasm and inspiration that brings to their peers is evidence that even modest amounts of state investment in sports goes a long way.
 What a shame though, that our ‘independents’ in government go along with the way that Fine Gael favour middle and upper-class kids when it comes to these investments.

-    Last year, not only did Shane Ross give Wesley, a fee-paying school in his constituency, €150,000, he did the same for Loreto Beaufort, another elitist school.
+In 2018, not only did Shane Ross give Wesley, a fee-paying school in his constituency, €150,000, he did the same for Loreto Beaufort, another elitist school.
 This at a time when many state schools don’t even have a sports area.
 How often do we see schoolkids playing on the tarmac of car parks?